sundarnagarajan/rdp-thinbook-linux/README.md

 # Getting Linux to rock on the RDP Thinbook
 You will need a machine running a recent version of Ubuntu (tested on Ubuntu 16.04.3 Xenial Xerus LTS).

+## Copyright and License
+Except where otherwise indicated, all files in this repository are Copyright Sundar Nagarajan 2017.

+Except where otherwise indicated, all files in this repository are licensed under the terms of the GNU LESSER GENERAL PUBLIC LICENSE version 3 or a later version of the GNU LESSER GENERAL
+PUBLIC LICENSE as per your choice.
+You should have received a [copy of the GNU LESSER GENERAL PUBLIC LICENSE version 3](https://github.com/sundarnagarajan/rdp-thinbook-linux/blob/master/LICENSE-GPLv3.txt) in this repository.

+The software in this repository also uses software from the [bootutils repository](https://github.com/sundarnagarajan/bootutils).
+The software in that repository is also Copyright Sundar Nagarajan 2017 and is also licensed under the terms of the GNU LESSER GENERAL PUBLIC LICENSE version 3 or a later version of the GNU LESSER GENERAL PUBLIC LICENSE as per your choice.

+Please familiarize yourself with the terms of the GNU LESSER GENERAL PUBLIC LICENSE version 3 before you use, modify or distribute this software.

 ## Make UEFI (BIOS) changes
 ### Entering UEFI
 - Reboot the RDP Thinbook